top of page

 They gained in popularity in Scotland in through the 17th century when they became known as a Luckenbooth, named for the closed booths in the jewelry quarter near St. Giles Cathedral in Edinburgh where they were initially sold as talismans to protect loved ones.

-The styles became more decorative and sentimental over time.
-These brooches often had a crown above one heart, or two intertwined hearts with Scottish motifs like the St. Andrew's Cross or the thistle.
+The styles became more decorative and sentimental.
+These brooches often had a crown above one heart, or two intertwined hearts.
+They also had Scottish motifs like the St. Andrew's Cross or the thistle.
 This silver piece from mid-18th century Scotland is two interlocking hearts, a thistle crown, and is engraved in the back with the betrotheds' initials.

 By the 18th century, the witch’s heart had taken on a meaning beyond a talisman—they were given to a loved one as proof of being “bewitched” with love.
-As love tokens to the Georgians, they were most commonly made of garnets, symbols of love and friendship.
+As Georgian love token, they were most commonly made of garnets, symbols of love and friendship.
 The crowned, entwined hearts signified loyalty to the “bewitching” one.
-The double heart, as seen in the c1800 garnet and paste example above, generally indicates a committed love relationship, such as betrothal or marriage.
+The double heart, as seen in the c1800 garnet and paste example above, shows a committed love relationship, such as betrothal or marriage.

 The influence of these Luckenbooth or witch’s hearts wasn’t limited to Great Britain.
 By the 18th century, Luckenbooth tokens featured as trade items between the British and the indigenous peoples of North America.
 The indigenous people traded beaver and other furs and received clothing and jewelry in return.
 In particular, for the Haudenasaunee (Iroquois or Six Nations) it became a popular motif.
 The Iroquois created their own brooches, like the one below from the mid 1700s, and their version of a witch’s heart was reflected in their own silver work.

 The heart itself became a well-known symbol in Iroquois art and clothing.
-When the Haudenasaunee silversmiths copied the Scottish patterns they left off things common in the original pattern and interpreted the design as their own education, environment, or customs dictated.
+When the Haudenasaunee silversmiths copied the Scottish patterns, they interpreted the design as their own environment and customs dictated.

-The heart is a ubiquitous symbol, but this particular curved design with a crown has endured across centuries and cultures.
-In the Georgian era, they were given to someone who captured the heart and bewitches another.
+The heart is a ubiquitous symbol, but this particular curved design, often with a crown, has endured across centuries and cultures.
+In the Georgian era, they were given to someone who captured the heart and bewitched another.
 Do you think a Jane Austen character might see one of these brooches and think it's perfect for that special someone?

 "...there was a mixture of sweetness and archness in her manner which made it difficult for her to affront anybody, and Darcy had never been so bewitched by any woman as he was by her."